njwongzhe/njwongzhe/Front End Programming/README.md

 - Universal Selector (*) : Used to define styles for all tags.
 (Lowest Priority)
 -  HTML/Tag Selector     : Used to define styles associated to HTML tags.
 -     Class Selector (.) : Used to define styles that can be used without redefining plain HTML tags.
+(Class name cannot start with number)
 -        ID Selector (#) : Used to define styles relating to objects with a unique ID.
 (Highest Priority)
 ```